freenas/freenas-docs/userguide/sharing.rst

      `iSCSI Qualified Names (IQN) <https://tools.ietf.org/html/rfc3720#section-3.2.6>`__
      separated by spaces.

-   * :guilabel:`Authorized Networks`: Network addresses that can use this initiator.
-List network addresses with a CIDR mask.
-Separate multiple addresses with a space:
+   * :guilabel:`Authorized Networks`: Network addresses allowed to use this initiator.
+Leave blank to allow all networks or list network addresses with a CIDR mask.
+Separate multiple addresses with a
-     <i>192.168.2.0/24 192.168.2.1/12</i>.
-To allow all network
+     space: <i>192.168.2.0/24 192.168.2.1/12</i>.
-     addresses, leave this field empty.

 #. **Confirm Options**